Clarifai/docs/docs/portal-guide/model/pcustom-model-walkthrough.md

 :::

-### Step 4: Update Dataset
+## Step 4: Update Dataset

 Next, go to the individual page of your dataset and create a version for it by clicking the **New version** button.
 This bookmarks the state of your data so that you can apply a specific version for training your custom model.

 ![](/img/community_2/custom_model_dataset_version.png)

-### Step 5: Choose a Model Type
+## Step 5: Choose a Model Type

-Once you've added images that contain the concept you want to train for, you can now proceed to create your custom model.
+Once you've added images that contain the concepts you want to train for, you can now proceed to create your custom model.

 To begin, select the **Models** option in the collapsible left sidebar.
 On the ensuing page, click the **Add Model** button in the upper-right corner.